gaurang847/elasticsearch-document-transfer/README.md

 # elasticsearch-document-transfer
 Simple Node.js script to transfer documents between two elasticsearch servers or between indices of the same elasticsearch server.

+Implementation based on [consumer-producer problem][3].
+Since Node.js is single-threaded, `producer` and `consumer` cannot simultaneously access the `buffer`.
+And hence, as long as the asynchronous nature of Node.js is handled properly, there shouldn't be any issues related to concurrency.

 ### Usage:
 1. Clone the repo.